 Tux attire or occasionally something different if a bride or groom request it.

 What type of audio gear do you use?

-I use a Denon 8 channel mixer (with a Mackie FX8 backup), 2 Mackie Powered SRM450 speakers (made in Italy) on Ultimate Supports with 2 JBL550xt PA backups, a Mackie 1200 subwoofer (used when necessary) a Sennheiser UHF & a Shure Wireless Microphone, an American DJ Light a laser light, a MacBook Pro, Toshiba & Lenovo Laptop with dual redundant external 2 terabyte drives.
+I use a Denon 8 channel mixer (with a Mackie FX8 backup), 2 EV50 Evolve Line Array speakers with 2 made in Italy Mackie SRM450 tops backup, JBL550xt PA backups, a Mackie 1200 subwoofer (used when necessary) a Sennheiser UHF & a Shure Wireless Microphone, an American DJ Light a laser light and Kinta Aggressor, a MacBook Pro, Toshiba & Lenovo Laptop with dual redundant external 2 terabyte drives.

 NOTE: THE GEAR I USE IS ALL TOP OF THE LINE STUFF.
 IT REALLY BECOMES LIKE ARGUING OVER WHICH YOU LIKE BETTER — A LINCOLN OR A CADILLAC… (GO MOTOWN)